 Newfoundland

-Although the Newfies career as ship hand is long gone, they are still prolific water rescue dogs.
+Although the Newfies’ career as ship hand is long gone, they are still prolific water rescue dogs.
 As well as popular and beloved family companions and guardians.
 Good with adults, children, and other animals alike, they make a fantastic family friend that is loyal to a fault and very caring.
 Because of their loyalty and loving nature, they are often compared to Labradors, Golden Retrievers, or other family-friendly giant dog breeds.

 Saint Bernard

 The Saint Bernard is another dog with a legendary history.
 Named after their workplace, the Great Saint Bernard Hospice, which is located on the Italian-Swiss border.
 Famous for rescuing travelers in trouble and pulling them from snow, they are a renowned canine breed.
 Because of their loveable personalities and fluffy good looks, they are often compared to other giant dog breeds.
-Some popular comparisons include the Bernese Mountain Dog, or against the English Mastiff.
+Some popular comparisons include the Bernese Mountain Dog or the English Mastiff.

-It is said that as a rescue dog, the Saint Bernard has saved the lives of as many as 2,000 men.
+As a rescue dog, the Saint Bernard has saved the lives of as many as 2,000 men.
 This is attributed to his sensitive and caring temperament.
 Being calm and unphased by strangers or tough situations, the Saint Bernard has now found a new profession as a therapy dog.

 Appearance

 The Saint Bernard is easily identified, and most people will know the breed.
 The Newfoundland, on the other hand, isn’t quite so easily recognized.
-The Bernard is an easy to spot tri-color dog, and the Newfie comes in mainly block colors.
+The Bernard is an easy-to-spot tri-color dog, and the Newfie comes in mainly block colors.
 Such as gray, brown, black, and the odd black-and-white.
 They both have a thick double-layer coat that is very soft to the touch.

 When it comes to their weight, these two are very similar.
 The Bernard can range from 120 to a whopping 180 pounds.
 The Newfie is no lightweight either, ranging from 100 to 150 pounds.
-There is little difference between their height, too, with the Newfie standing at 26 to 28 inches and the Bernard at 26 to 30 inches.
+There is also little difference between their height, with the Newfie standing at 26 to 28 inches and the Bernard at 26 to 30 inches.

 Both dogs have a big head that is wide and square, with the Newfie having a slightly more slender snout compared to the Bernard’s square and stubby muzzle.
-Both breeds have large feet as well but for different reasons.
+Both breeds have large feet as well, but for different reasons.
 The Bernard’s give a greater surface area for better grip in the snow, like a snowshoe.
 The Newfie has large feet that are webbed, aiding them in their waterborne abilities.

 Temperament